snowplow-archive/snowplow.github.com/product/managed-service-batch-free-trial.md

 * We provide you with credentials so you can access your data in our own Amazon Redshift cluster
 * You plug in the analysis tools of your choice so you can see what is possible with your data
 * We can also, under certain circumstances, offer you a [Looker] [looker] trial on top of your Snowplow data, so you can see how the combination of Snowplow and Looker gives business users unprecedented flexibility to explore and mine your event-level data.
-* If you sign-up for [Snowplow as a Service] [snowplow-as-a-service], we will migrate your trial data to your production account for free
+* If you sign-up for the Managed Service, we will migrate your trial data to your production account for free

 ## Sign up today